vmware/vSphere-machine-learning-extension/docs/introduction/mlops.rst

 Metadata about each run of the ML pipeline is recorded to help with data and artifacts lineage, reproducibility, and comparisons.
 It also helps you debug errors and anomalies. `ML Metadata <https://github.com/google/ml-metadata>`__ (MLMD) is a library for recording and retrieving metadata associated with your workflows.
 MLMD is an integral part of TensorFlow Extended (TFX) but is designed so that it can be used independently.

 The data analysis step is still a manual process before the pipeline starts a new iteration of the experiment.
-The following software is included in the Freestone Kubeflow platform for data storage and processing purposes.
+The following software is included in the Kubeflow on vSphere platform for data storage and processing purposes.

 `Apache Spark <https://spark.apache.org/>`__ is a distributed computation framework.
 It is used widely for data-intensive processing tasks.
 It is a multi-language engine for executing data engineering, data science, and ML on single-node machines or clusters.
 It supports multiple powerful features such as streaming data, SQL analytics, data science at scale and ML.